 Latin Name: Cornus stolonifera

-Native Range: Native to most regions of Canada and northern United States.
+Native Range: Native to most regions of Canada and the northern United States.

 Height and Spread: 3m x 2m (5 years).

-Overview: Red-osier dogwood is a medium shrub that is hardy and well adapted to northern temperate growing conditions..
+Overview: 'Stevenson' red-osier dogwood is a medium shrub that is hardy and well adapted to northern temperate growing conditions.
+The seeds train is named in honour of A.P.
+Stevenson, renowned horticulturist and a tree planting technician at the Dominion Forest Nursery Station from 1901 to 1922.

 SEED TREATMENT / SOWING